 An LWP should be doing all the heavy lifting for you in terms of automating the delivery of the activities, tracking completion, engaging other stakeholders, sending reminders, providing reports, enabling assessment and much, much more.
 You need to be able to set it running and then see where all your learners are on their workflow journeys at a glance.

 An LWP will also help you immensely when you come to the ‘test’ phase of the design thinking process.
 Find the learners who are doing well and learn from them what is working so well for them, and how they are utilising the workflow.
-Find learners who are not doing so well, usually because they are behind the workflow schedule, and ask them what can be changed so they are able to make the journey and keep up with the activities.
+Find learners who are not doing so well, and ask them what can be changed so they are able to make the journey and keep up with the activities.
 In addition, you will have the measures you have incorporated into the workflow at milestones to check on progress towards the defined behavioural outcomes.

 Learning transfer, the key to delivering new behaviours